 “He who kisses the joy as it flies, lives in eternity’s sunrise”

 5) Mindfulness is not enough

 Mindfulness has attracted a lot of attention in the West, and for good reason.
 The mindfulness-based stress reduction (MBSR) programme developed by Jon Kabat-Zinn has been shown to be effective in reducing just about every kind of physiological and psychological symptom out there (see here for a good summary of the research).
 However, mindfulness by itself is not enough.
-You could for example, be plotting to murder someone with excellent mindfulness.
-Non-judgemental awareness is excels in helping you calm and understand your mind, but to actually create change you need to introduce discernment.
+You could, for example, be plotting to murder someone with excellent mindfulness.
+Non-judgemental awareness excels in helping you calm and understand your mind, but to actually create change you need to introduce discernment.
 To find happiness, you need to actively cultivate positive states of mind.

 6) Happiness requires effort

 You mean, not only do I have to deal with my pain but I also have to work for my happiness?!
 Sadly, yes.
 Happiness requires effort and discipline.
 Monks don’t wake up at 3.30am for nothing.
 However, the good news is that you’re not trying to achieve some distant and elusive state; happiness is your fundamental nature.
 The effort required is simply to wipe the mirror clean so you can see yourself more clearly.
 Or to use another analogy, to dive beneath the surface waves into the deep calm.
 Again, to use the words of those who said it much more poetically before me:

 “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it” – Rumi.

 7) The more we separate ourselves, the less happy we are